kaiznx/yax/README.md

 # yax
-A tool for eager programmers ;D
+A tool for eager programmers :smile: